lookfirst/mui-rff/README.md

 # Integrate Material-UI and React Final Form

+Welcome!
+Thanks for stopping by and taking a look at this project.
+Let me briefly explain what it does.

-In order to integrate MUI and RFF, you need to create a thin wrapper that passes properties to the various components.
-Figuring out the nuances is non-trivial, so let us do it for you.
-This project provides a set of well tested, modern React components that make it easy to drop into your own project.
+In order to integrate [React Final Form](https://final-form.org/react) with a UI component library such as [Material UI](https://material-ui.com), you'll need to create a thin wrapper that passes properties between MUI and RFF components.
+Figuring out the nuances across multiple components is non-trivial, so let us do it for you.
+We provide a set of modern and unit tested React components that make it easy to drop into your own Javascript or Typescript project.

-Take a look at the [demo](https://lookfirst.github.io/mui-rff/), [codesandbox](https://codesandbox.io/s/react-final-form-material-ui-example-tqv09), [example source code](https://github.com/lookfirst/mui-rff/tree/master/example) and the [tests](https://github.com/lookfirst/mui-rff/tree/master/test).
+If you'd like to try things out, take a look at the [demo](https://lookfirst.github.io/mui-rff/), [demo source](https://github.com/lookfirst/mui-rff/tree/master/example), [codesandbox](https://codesandbox.io/s/react-final-form-material-ui-example-tqv09), and the [tests](https://github.com/lookfirst/mui-rff/tree/master/test).

+One thing to note in the [demo](https://lookfirst.github.io/mui-rff/) is the ability to control the form rendering performance.
+This is what really motivated me to pick RFF over all of the other options that exist.
+With a small tweak to the configuration, it is easy to cut the number of renders down to the bare minimum.
+This improves performance significantly, especially with larger forms.

-This is a best effort implementation.
-If there is some customization that you require, we welcome issues or pr's!
+If there is some customization that you require, I welcome filing issues to discuss things or even pr's!
+If you enjoy this project, please star it and send it to your friends and coworkers.
+I'd love to get the word out about it.

 # Usage